 To manually delete images and tags in your registry:

-If you have a live registry and you have pushed images to it, they will be listed.
+If you have a live registry and you have pushed images to it, the images are listed here.

 Click the plus, +, next to a repository to see its image versions and each version’s tags.
 You can also see untagged images here, which we recommend deleting manually or through garbage collection.